zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 Yes, there are times when the signature of a method is an incomplete abstraction and a comment is required.
 This is especially true when the interface is part of a public API, or an API intended for use by a separate team of developers.
 Within a single development team, however, long descriptive comments on interfaces are often more of an impediment than a help.
 The team has intimate knowledge of the internals of the system, and will generally be able to understand an interface simply from its signature.

 **JOHN:**

+In one of our in-person discussions you argued that interface comments are unnecessary because when a group of developers is working on a body of code they can collectively keep the entire code "loaded" in their minds, so comments are unnecessary: if you have a question, just ask the person who is familiar with that code.
+This creates a huge cognitive load to keep all that code mentally loaded, and it's hard for me to imagine that it would actually work.
+Maybe your memory is better than mine, but I find that I quickly forget code that I wrote just a few weeks ago.
+In a project of any size, I think your approach would result in developers spending large amounts of time reading code to re-derive the interfaces, and probably making mistakes along the way.
+Spending a few minutes to document the interfaces would save time, reduce cognitive load, and reduce bugs.

-Let's consider an example from `PrimeGenerator`: the `isMultipleOfNthPrimeFactor` method.
+Let's consider a specific example from `PrimeGenerator`: the `isMultipleOfNthPrimeFactor` method.
 When someone reading the code encounters the call to `isMultiple...` in `isNot...` they need to understand enough about how `isMultiple...` works in order to see how it fits into the code of `isNot...`.